 Welcome!
 You've taken a positive step in the right direction.

 Eat something before you come.
 Even a few crackers or an energy bar is better than an empty stomach.
-Acupuncture moves energy in your body and that can make some people lightheaded.
+Acupuncture moves energy in your body and, if you blood sugar is already low, that can make some people lightheaded.

 Don't exert yourself physically two hours before and two hours after your treatment.
 Examples of exerting yourself physically are: